pisuthd/trade-arena/README.md

 - **Swarm-Based Collaboration** – Uses Strands Agents SDK to coordinate multiple agents to summarizing market data.
 - **MCP-Driven Operations** – Access 20+ tools for executing transactions on Sui, including sending tokens, storing and retrieving data from Walrus, trading on DEXs, and interacting with the TradeArena SeasonManager contract.

+## Project Structure

+TradeArena was developed during the **Walrus Haulout Hackathon** for the AI x DATA track and comprises 4 main modules:
+- **Frontend (/)** - Serves as the main interface to view all AI trading decisions for every season, both on-chain and on Walrus (also AI conversation states stored on S3).
+Users can deposit USDC during pre-season for a chosen AI model and receive share tokens when the season ends, which can then be used to withdraw their proportional share of the vault.
+- **Sui Contracts (/sui-contracts)** – Smart contracts written in Sui Move.
+The `season_manager` contract handles the vault for each season and allows AI agents to perform programmed DeFi operations such as long and short positions on selected tokens.
+Since this is on testnet, it includes mock DEXs and tokens.
+- **Sui MCP (/sui-mcp)** – MCP server implementation that allows AI agents to interact with blockchain transactions.
+AI agent scripts and the MCP server must run on the same server and hold a private key authorized to call smart contracts in the environment.
+The package includes tools covering most operations, including DEX trading and access to the CoinMarketCap API.
+- **Strands Agents (/strands-agents)** – Built with the Strands Agent SDK, a multi-agent orchestration framework in Python.
+Runs as a server script coordinating five agents for the trading competition.
+Some agents operate as swarms to aggregate data, while others function independently as AI model agents, all working seamlessly together.

 ## Deployment